By Ryan Smith

 La Rinconada shares many characteristics with its larger and more famous neighbor, Sanford & Benedict Vineyard, including its north/northwest exposure and shaley loam soil mixed with a large percentage of Chert, which is a hard, fine-grained sedimentary rock full of very small quartz crystals.
 Originating from a Miocene era (from about 23 to 5 million years ago) seabed deposit, these soils provide excellent drainage.
 As with most Santa Rita Hills AVA vineyards, a high level of diatomaceous earth permeates the entire vineyard.

+The vineyard’s lower elevations consist of a riverbed deposit from the Santa Ynez River dating back to the Pleistocene era (from about 2.5 million to 12,000 years ago).
+Limited by a shallow water table and consisting of high proportions of sand, gravel and silt, this area of the vineyard is well suited to growing Chardonnay.
 La Rinconada Vineyard sits between Sanford & Benedict Vineyard and La Encantada Vineyard on the south side of Santa Rosa Road, just east of the city of Lompoc.
 Due to the extreme proximity to the ocean, the vineyard sees an extremely long and moderate growing season.
 Extremely thick fog often blankets the area, keeping temperatures and sun exposure down and ensuring extra hang time for concentrated fruit flavors and brisk acidity.

-label and bottle 2017 La Rinconada Pinot Noir2017 La Rinconada Vineyard Pinot Noir
+2017 La Rinconada Vineyard Pinot Noir

 Clone: Mt.
 Eden, Dijon 777, Pommard 4